xavierolivenza/CastleZork/README.md

 # Take the gold

 Welcome to Take the gold
-This game is based on Zork for a class project
+This game is based on Zork for a class project in the degree in video game design and development of CITM Terrassa, Catalonia, Spain.

 ## Installation

-Describe the installation process
+Download the release zip, unzip it and execute the .exe file.

 ## Instructions, how to play